SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 – ABOUT YOUR SKIN

-If you have OSPT skin type, your skin's specific factors will combine to create a vicious cycle of dark spots and redness on the face.
+If of type skin OSPT, the characteristic elements of your skin will combine to create a vicious cycle of dark spots, redness on the face.
 Some people have acne, others have dark spots, and people with the OSPT skin type have both.
 You feel suffocated because you always have to fight acne or dark spots.
 There is no single solution to a problem that can improve the overall skin condition.
 You need to be knowledgeable and solve all the problems.

 Pigmentation, sensitivity and oiliness are the three dominant factors.
 This chapter will show how each of these factors affects your skin, and then show you how they interact with each other.
 Your skin is a complex skin type where a vicious cycle of problems interacts and spawns.
 But don't worry, you can step in and solve those problems.